 This story was originally published on December 27, 2010.
 With a few slight tweaks, a new introduction, and a few photos, this seems like a good time to resurrect it.
 Almost like an obituary.
 Flowers may be left on the site after it closes, like mourning an old friend.

 RIP Lord & Taylor.
 I will miss you.
 And so will so many other New Yorkers.

 Three minutes into my adventure, I am spotted, much like Brad or Angelina attempting to blend with the crowd.

 I am one of those people to whom many stories are told.

 It happens most often while I shop.
-From tomatoes to turtlenecks, the hordes corner me like some sort of exalted celebrity when I’m preoccupied with finding the right size, shape or shoe.
+From tomatoes to turtlenecks, the hordes corner me like some sort of exalted celebrity when I’m preoccupied with finding the right size, shape, or shoe.
 Dapper shoe salesmen complain about women who spend their weekends being waited on hand and well, feet, and who send these hard working men scurrying to the storeroom; chubby cashiers at Target, Saks and Duane Reade point out their swollen ankles; and the chic who shop at the Gap and Henri Bendel invite me into the operating room as they describe gallbladder and appendix removals.
-I’ve listened to tales of cheating boyfriends, sloppy husbands and dirty landlords from the minions who purchase and pander at Macy’s and Bloomingdale’s; epics reveal painful shoes, poor diet, bad bosses, and badder day as my bunions and I stand on line to pay in the world’s most remote shop or tugging on a too small skirt in a dressing room separated from the sales floor by a curtain.
+I’ve listened to tales of cheating boyfriends, sloppy husbands, and dirty landlords from the minions who purchase and pander at Macy’s and Bloomingdale’s; epic reveals about painful shoes, poor diet, bad bosses, and better days ahead as my bunions and I stand on line to pay in the world’s most remote shop or tugging on a too small skirt in a dressing room separated from the sales floor by a curtain.
 I keep thinking that if I set up a series of couches near cash registers I can get the chats and complaints over all at once.